Influentia-ai/docs/system-design/01-intro.md

 - Eliminate the "big customers get humans, small customers get robots" divide
 - Adapt automatically to product changes without rebuilding automations

-## Modular Architecture: Building Blocks of Autonomous Customer Success
+## Modular Architecture: Building Blocks of a Autonomous Customer Success Engine

 Influentia's architecture is designed as a composable system with specialized components that work together to create intelligent, adaptive customer success automation: